 Reality’s a bummer, isn’t it?

-Many dog owners face this unexpected challenge when they first bring home their furry friends.
+Many dog owners face similar unexpected challenges when they first bring home their furry friends.

-Let’s face it, puppy anxiety can play havoc with your nerves, and addressing it early on is essential to prevent it from spiraling into a much bigger issue.
+Let’s face it, puppy anxiety can play havoc with your nerves, and addressing it early on is essential to prevent it from spiralling into a much bigger issue.

 But don’t worry, if your dog has anxiety, it doesn’t necessarily mean you’re up the creek without a paddle!

 In this article, we’re going to explore the tell-tale signs that your pup is struggling with a dog anxiety disorder, and most importantly, we’ll share some tried-and-trusted strategies to help your little fluffy buddy find their inner zen.

 If you’ve welcomed a chaotic bundle of crazy into your home, it’s hard to know what’s normal and what isn’t.